alanmitchell/bmon/docs/source/calculated-fields.rst

 Some sensors record the precise time of On and Off events.
 An example of such a sensor is a Monnit Dry Contact sensor.
 This sensor posts a reading every time its two contacts are closed or are opened, and the sensor is often used to record when a device turns on and turns off.
-As well as seeing the exact times that a device turned on and turned off, it is often useful to record the *percentage of time* that the device was on during evenly spaced intervals.
+In addition to seeing the exact times a device turned on and turned off, it is often useful to record the *percentage of time* that the device was on during evenly spaced intervals.

-To provide this addtional information, a special Calculated Field function is provided in BMON.
+To provide this additional information, a special Calculated Field function is provided in BMON.
 The function will create a separate "sensor" in the BMON system that shows the fraction of time that a device was On for every half-hour interval (or other user-configurable